Raymond baronets

 The Raymond Baronetcy of Valentine House, in the County of Essex, was created in the Baronetage of Great Britain on 31 May 1774 for Charles Raymond, of Valentines, Ilford in Essex, who was High Sheriff of Essex from 1771 to 1772.
+A prominent East India Company Captain, after his retirement from the sea, he was manager of their voyages.

-It was created with remainder to his son-in-law William Burrell (the husband of his daughter Sophia), who succeeded him as second Baronet.
-The latter was the nephew of the first Burrell baronet of the 1766 creation and the uncle of the first Baron Gwydyr.
-The third Burrell baronet succeeded to the title of Baronet Raymond of Valentine House on 20 January 1796.
+The title was created with special remainder to his son-in-law William Burrell, husband of his daughter Sophia, who succeeded him as 2nd Baronet; he was the nephew of Sir Merrik Burrell, 1st Baronet of the 1766 creation.
+The 2nd, 3rd, 4th and 5th Baronets were Members of Parliament.